 No employee shall report to work and no student or visitor shall report to campus while under the influence of alcohol or a controlled substance (except as prescribed by a physician), which affects alertness, coordination, reaction, response, judgment, decision-making, or safety.

-College sanction for violation of the preceding policy will result in the following consequences, with the possibility of other sanctions to be determined by the Vice President of Administration and Student Affairs.
+College sanctions for housing and on-campus violations of the Drug and Alcohol Policy will result in the following consequences, with the possibility of other sanctions to be determined by the Vice President of Student Services and Enrollment Management.

 Minnesota has many statutes which regulate and control alcohol use and misuse.
 Fines and penalties are given on the basis of minimum requirements and prior violations.
 Some crimes and violations are as